 Generally, inexcusable delays are delays that could have been avoided relatively easily by someone on the job.
-As a result of the delay, the owner may be compensated for the delay — often by the GC or the prime contractor — and this may come in the form of payment of actual damages incurred, or via some other method prescribed by contract.
+As a result of the delay, the owner may be compensated for the delay — often by the GC or the prime contractor — and this may come in the form of payment of actual damages incurred, or via some other method prescribed by the construction contract.

 There are many specific events that can cause a delay to occur and be categorized as inexcusable delays.
 Here are some examples: